-The President and Chief Operating Officer and the Chief Financial Officer devote substantially all of their time to the REIT.
-The REIT's business does not require the full-time services of the Chief Executive Officer or General Counsel and Corporate Secretary.
-As such, Messrs.
-Driscoll and Caughey provide general management services to the REIT while continuing to provide services to CAB and Sentry Select Capital Inc.
+The President and Chief Executive Officer and the Chief Financial Officer devote substantially all of their time to the REIT.
+The REIT's business does not require the full-time services of the Corporate Secretary.
+As such, Ms. Helen Martin provides general management services to the REIT while continuing to provide services to CAB.